 There are domesticated ‘Lantant Camaras’ come in different colours including yellow, white and orange.

 Up dated 13/9/2018

 Lantana is native to tropical America.
 It is a genus of about 150 species of flowering plants.
 Lantana camara was brought to Europe by Dutch explorers and spread worldwide.
 It is an invasive noxious plant that has chemicals, which it excretes, to reduce the growth of surrounding plants so that it can out-perform them.
 It is toxic to humans and livestock, causing liver damage if it is ingested.

-Lantana depressa is a native of south Florida and is now an endangered species.
-It is a wonderful friend in the garden – low growing, fairly drought resistant, and an evergreen ground cover that never stops flowering.
-From time to time it can become straggly, at which point a severe pruning followed by a top dressing of compost and a little extra water will bring it back to is former beauty.
-It thrives at the coast, growing in open ground but it does require protection from sea breezes.
-Watch out for mealy bug, which seem to be drawn to it.
+Lantana depressa is native to south Florida and is now an endangered species.
+It is a friend in the garden as it is a low growing, ground cover plant.
+Keep it pruned, top dress with compost, and with a little water it will flower all the time.
+It thrives at the coast, in the ground but it requires protection from sea breezes.
+Mealybug can be a problem.

 Lantana involucrata is native to the American tropics.
 It is a low growing, fairly drought resistant, evergreen shrub that never stops flowering.
 From time to time it can become straggly at which point a severe pruning followed by a top dressing of compost and a little water will help it.
 Watch out for mealy bug.

 Lantana involucrata and Lantana montevidensis are low growing, fairly drought resistant plants.
 They do not do as well in the garden as Lantana depressa.
 If they are happy they flower profusely.
 They like full sun and poor soil.
 Prune if they become straggly.